ShiJindong/Master-Thesis-Sensor-Fusion-For-Platooning/README.md

 ```
 1.4.
 NVIDIA Graphic Card with Compute Capability >= 5.0 is required for LidarRSI
 - Check the Compute Capability of your Graphic Card [hier](https://developer.nvidia.com/cuda-gpus)
-- Recommended Graphic Card can be found in "ReleaseNotes.pdf" of CarMaker 11.0

 1.5.
 License for CarMaker and SimNet